tkoz0/flame-fractal-renderer/README.md

 ## building

+Make sure you have the following Ubuntu packages installed (or equivalent on other distros)

+1. `build-essential` (for `make` and `g++`)
+2. `wget`
+3. `libboost-program-options-dev`
+4. `libpng-dev`

-Simply run `make` in the directory.
-It will build the executable `ffbuf`.
+The required boost package is also part of `libboost-all-dev`.
+Once these are installed, simply run `make`.
+It will build the executable `ffbuf.out`.

-This was only tested on Ubuntu 20.04 and 22.04.
+This was only tested on Ubuntu 20.04 and 22.04 since I only use Ubuntu for development.
+Help to expand this section to support other systems would be appreciated.

 ## command line options